tyeporter/WozU-SDET/labs/week 2/day 7/InnerAndAnonymousClasses/README.md

 # InnerAndAnonymousClasses (Lab A) [10-13-2020]

-Build an Inner class.
-Write appropriate tests for methods and objects.
-Add to Github.
+The purpose of this project is to demonstrate building an inner class and writing appropriate tests for methods and objects.